nodejs/node/doc/api/tty.md

 added: v0.5.8
 -->

+* Extends: {net.Socket}

-The `tty.ReadStream` class is a subclass of [`net.Socket`][] that represents the readable side of a TTY.
+Represents the readable side of a TTY.
 In normal circumstances [`process.stdin`][] will be the only `tty.ReadStream` instance in a Node.js process and there should be no reason to create additional instances.

 ### readStream.isRaw
 <!-- YAML